Convergence of the Deep BSDE Method for Coupled FBSDEs: Numerical Examples

 \subsection{General Setting}

-In this section we illustrate the proposed numerical scheme by solving two high-dimensional coupled FBSDEs adapted from literatures.
-The common setting for two numerical examples is as follows.
+In this section, we illustrate the proposed numerical scheme by solving two high-dimensional coupled FBSDEs adapted from the literature.
+The common setting for these two numerical examples is as follows.
 We assume $d=m=100$, that is, $X_t, Z_t, W_t \in \bR^{100}$.
 Assume $\xi$ is deterministic and we are interested in the approximation error of $Y_0$, which is also a deterministic scalar.

 We use $N-1$ fully-connected feedforward neural networks to parameterize $\phi_i^\pi, i=0,1,\dots,N-1$.
 Each of the neural networks has 2 hidden layers with dimension $d+10$.
 The input has dimension $d+1~(X_i\in \bR^d, Y_i \in \bR)$ and the output has dimension $d$.
-In practice one can of course choose $X_i$ only as the input.
-We additionally test this input for the two examples and find no difference in terms of the relative error of $Y_0$ (up to second decimal places).
-We use rectifier function (ReLU) as the activation function and adopt batch normalization~\cite{ioffe2015BN} right after each matrix multiplication and before activation.
+In practice, one can of course choose $X_i$ only as the input.
+We additionally test this input for the two examples and find no difference in terms of the relative error of $Y_0$ (up to second decimal place).
+We use the rectifier function (ReLU) as the activation function and adopt batch normalization~\cite{ioffe2015BN} right after each matrix multiplication and before activation.
 We employ the Adam optimizer~\cite{kingma2015adam} to optimize the parameters with batch-size being 64.
 The loss function is computed based on 256 validation sample paths.
 We initialize all the parameters using a uniform or normal distribution and run each experiment 5 times to report the average result.